Skip to main content

 Why DreamWed for Your SA Wedding

 DreamWed specializes in South Asian destination weddings.
-Our team has firsthand experience with every resort on this list, understands the nuances of multi-day cultural celebrations, and manages every logistic — from group flights and room blocks to vendor coordination and on-site support.
-As a TICO-registered agency, your investment is fully protected.
+Our team has firsthand experience with every resort on this list, understands the rhythms of multi-day cultural celebrations, and manages every logistic — from group flights and room blocks to vendor coordination and on-site support.
+As a TICO-registered agency (#50019593), your investment is fully protected under Ontario travel-consumer protection.
+We also work directly with Palace Resorts and AMResorts / Hyatt Inclusive Collection for our SA placements.
 Contact us for a free consultation to start planning your celebration.